 On September 12, 1859, the group finalized and notarized the charter and the Chicago College of Pharmacy, the precursor to the UIC College of Pharmacy, was born.
 The College had no official address at the time.
 The lectures were held in either the facilities of the lecturer or in halls rented just for the purpose of the lecture.
 Nonetheless, the College graduated its first class in 1861.
 The class consisted of 2 people.

 The Great Chicago Fire

-In the evening of October 8th, 1871 a fire alarm was pulled in a pharmacy on the south side of Chicago.
-A small fire had started around a small barn near the alley of 137 DeKovan Street.
-Between October 8thand morning of October 10th, 1871, that “small fire” would consume over 3 square miles of the City of Chicago and later come to be known as “The Great Chicago Fire.”
+On the evening of October 8th, 1871 a fire alarm was pulled in a pharmacy on the south side of Chicago.
+A small fire had started around a small barn near the alley of 137 DeKoven Street.
+Between October 8thand the morning of October 10th, 1871, that “small fire” would consume over 3 square miles of the City of Chicago and later come to be known as “The Great Chicago Fire.”

 Laws Change, Names Change

 In 1880 the College was instrumental in organizing the Illinois Pharmaceutical Association (now known as the Illinois Pharmacists Association or IPhA), a professional organization dedicated to, “enhancing the professional competency of pharmacists…and leading in the resolution of public policy issues affecting pharmacists.”
 One of the public policy issues facing pharmacists was education standards and government oversight.
 In 1881, the Illinois government passed the Pharmacy Law that mandated education requirements for pharmacy practice and assigned pharmacy oversight to state agencies.
 In addition to a $2 licensing fee, candidates also had to pass an examination by the State Board of Health.